Localization algebras and deformations of Koszul algebras

 Both $\Fl_\nu$ and $\Fl_\nu^\mu$ have vanishing odd cohomology, so they are equivariantly formal, which implies that the horizontal maps are injections.
-Brundan \cite{Bru06} shows that the restriction from $H^*(\Fl)$ to $H^*(\Fl^\mu)$ is surjective; this and equivariant formality imply that the left vertical map is surjective, so we have an isomorphism $H^*_{T^\mu}(\Fl^\mu_\nu) \cong q(\Im \iota^*)$.
+The restriction from $H^*(\Fl_\nu)$ to $H^*(\Fl_\nu^\mu)$ is surjective by \cite[Corollary 2.5]{BrO}.
+Together with equivariant formality this implies that the left vertical map is surjective, so we have an isomorphism $H^*_{T^\mu}(\Fl^\mu_\nu) \cong q(\Im \iota^*)$.
 We have already seen in the proof of Proposition \ref{Fiebig's results} that $\iota^*$ is identified with $\oplus h_w$, so this proves the theorem. \end{proof}

 By Lemma \ref{parabolic characters} the image of $(x, y)$ under the composition

 is multiplication by $(y + w(x))^\mu \in \mh^\mu \subset \wh{S}^\mu$.
 It follows from \cite[Theorem 2]{Bru08} that any two simples in $\cO^\mu_\nu$ can be connected by a chain of non-trivial $\operatorname{Ext}^1$ groups, so by Lemma \ref{image of psi} we see that the image of $\psi^\mu_\nu$ contains